joeweaver/joeweaver.github.io/research.md

 I'm also interested in using real-world research to form 'engagement hooks' for secondary school students.
 Recently, I've developed a 'virtual lab', aligned to national curricula, where students learn about ecological tradeoffs by playing with a web-based pre-solved agent based models of Type VI Secretion systems.
 The public demo (not suitable for phones) is available here: [https://raw.githack.com/joeweaver/t6ss-outreach/main/welcome.html](https://raw.githack.com/joeweaver/t6ss-outreach/main/welcome.html)

 ## Previous Projects

+### Combined CFD-biokinetic modelling
+Increased computing power has allowed computational fluid dynamics to flourish in many fields.
+In environmental engineering, it has been successful, but also largely limited to hydraulic modelling.
+There is a recognized need to explore different methods of including biokinetic reactions and other processes, such as sludge settling, into realistic models which can be computed in a practical amount of time.

+Specifically, I am attempting to create an open, reproducible model which incorporates fluid flow, biological flocs, and ASM-style biokinetic models to predict reactor performance.

 ### Shear-induced bioaggregation
 The local shear microenvironment is a key parameter affecting biological particles.
 It influences local substrate concentrations, induces bacterial physiological responses, and physically shapes particles though erosion, fragmentation, aggregation.